willemolding/ProofBoy/README.md

 The flow works as follows:

-- Players play the game inside the Proofboy Recorder until the reaching a high score
+- Players play the game inside the Proofboy Recorder until the reaching a high score.
 - They freeze the state which outputs a journal of all their actions and a JSON metadata object describing the score achievement
 - The journal and Metadata are submitted along with a bond to a special ERC1155 contract **ERC1155ChallengeableMint**.
 This allows players to call `ProposeMint` to propose a mint which must remain unchallenged for 2 hours before it can be claimed